control-toolbox/CTSandboxZenodo/README.md

-author = {Caillau, Jean-Baptiste and Cots, Olivier and Gergaud, Joseph and Martinon, Pierre and Sed, Sophia}, doi = {10.5072/zenodo.101621}, license = {["MIT"]}, title = {{OptimalControl.jl: a Julia package to modelise and solve optimal control problems in the ODE's}}, url = {https://control-toolbox.org/OptimalControl.jl}
+author = {Caillau, Jean-Baptiste and Cots, Olivier and Gergaud, Joseph and Martinon, Pierre and Sed, Sophia}, doi = {10.5072/zenodo.101621}, license = {["MIT"]}, title = {{OptimalControl.jl: a Julia package to modelise and solve optimal control problems with ODE's}}, url = {https://control-toolbox.org/OptimalControl.jl}
 }
 ```